VonHeinz57/TimelineSplit/README.md

 For the project, I've implimented the following elective features:

-    1) CSS: A navigation menu in tablet and desktop views (yet to come, I'm wrapping up the mobile design first).
-In a tablet view, the navigation menu will be a hamburger menu.
-In desktop view, there will be a list of tabs at the top of the page.
+    1) CSS: A navigation menu in tablet and desktop views.
+In a tablet view, the navigation menu is a vertical list below the title.
+In desktop view, there will be a list of tabs under the title.

     2) CSS: Use :nth child to change the background color for specific sections.

     3) JavaScript: Create and validate a form.
 Mine validates that the name and comment are not blank and that the email has a "@" symbol that is not the first character, a "." after the "@" symbol, and at least "co" after the ".".

     4) JavaScript: Show/hide content using a button.
 This functionality is present in mobile view.
 You click to open each subsection of the article.

+    5) (maybe) CSS: The nav menu uses flexbox and changes orientation as the screen size changes.